-The highland landscapes continue as we journey towards Ambositra; pine and eucalyptus forests are interspersed with the brick highland-style houses, decorated with ornately-carved balconies and bright shutters.
-View the bushfire-resistant Tapia tree, before arriving in Ambositra, popular for its wood-carving and handicraft workshops.
-After lunch accompanied by folkloric dancing, the scenery changes to lush green tropical forests and Ranomafana National Park - home to many beautiful waterfalls.
-Our base for the next two nights is the Centrest Sejour Hotel (3-star) or Setam Lodge (3-star).
+The highland landscapes of pine and eucalyptus forests continue, as we journey to Ambositra, popular for its wood-carving and handicraft workshops.
+After a lunch accompanied by folkloric dancing, the scenery changes to lush green tropical forests and Ranomafana National Park - home to some beautiful waterfalls.

 Day 5 Ranomafana

-Depart for Fianarantsoa, the capital of the Betsiloo people, where a tour will include highlights of the city that boasts Madagascar’s university and top schools, living up to its name ‘place of good learning’.
-In Ambalavao we get a close-up view of the process of making Antaimoro - the lovely papyrus-based paper containing wild flowers.
-If we are lucky, our visit will coincide with the weekly zebu cattle market - a lively, animated meeting of people from all over the country.
+Depart for a tour of Fianarantsoa, the cultural capital of Madagascar and the capital of the Betsiloo people.
+Later, in Ambalavao, we get a close-up view of the process of making Antaimoro - the lovely papyrus-based paper containing wild flowers.
+If we’re lucky, our visit will coincide with the weekly zebu cattle market - a lively, animated meeting of people from all over the country.
 We also visit Anja Park, run by the village to raise funds for local teachers.
-Our arrival in Ihosy signifies the end of the highlands and we pass through the vast red-soiled savannah of Plateau de l’Horombe before reaching Ranohira - the gateway to Isalo National Park - where we spend two nights at the Satrana Lodge (3.5-star).
+Our arrival in Ihosy signifies the end of the highlands and we pass through the vast red-soiled savannah of Plateau de l’Horombe before reaching Ranohira - the gateway to Isalo National Park.

 Day 7 Isalo National Park